bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Below the footer element, you add script elements for JavaScript files.
 To make your life easy, a script element is already set up to reference the script.js file in the JS folder.
-With this template, you\'ll be able to quickly start building out webpages.
-It\'s worth keeping a copy of this template on your local machine to use and reference in future projects.
+With this template, you&apos;ll be able to quickly start building out webpages.
+It&apos;s worth keeping a copy of this template on your local machine to use and reference in future projects.

-In this module, you\'ve been introduced to a semantic HTML template that you can use for building webpages.
+In this module, you&apos;ve been introduced to a semantic HTML template that you can use for building webpages.
 Good luck.

 Layout design